Earl Bostic: Style and influence

 Bostic's virtuosity on the saxophone was legendary, and is evident on records such as "Up There in Orbit", "Earl's Imagination", "Apollo Theater Jump", "All On", "Artistry by Bostic", "Telestar Drive", "Liza", "Lady Be Good" and "Tiger Rag".
-He was famous as a peerless jammer who held his own against Charlie Parker.
+He was known for his jam-session performances and held his own against Charlie Parker.
 The alto saxophonist Lou Donaldson recalled seeing Parker get burned by Bostic during one such jam session at Minton's.
 Donaldson said that Bostic "was the greatest saxophone player I ever knew.
 Bostic was down at Minton's and Charlie Parker came in there.
 They played 'Sweet Georgia Brown' or something and he gave Charlie Parker a saxophone lesson.
 Now you'd see him, we'd run up there and think that we're going to blow him out, and he'd make you look like a fool.
 Cause he'd play three octaves, louder, stronger and faster."
 Art Blakey remarked that "Nobody knew more about the saxophone than Bostic, I mean technically, and that includes Bird.
 Working with Bostic was like attending a university of the saxophone.
 When Coltrane played with Bostic, I know he learned a lot."
 Victor Schonfield pointed out that "...his greatest gift was the way he communicated through his horn a triumphant joy in playing and being, much like Louis Armstrong and only a few others have done."
 He was able to control the horn from low A without using his knee up into the altissimo range years before other saxophonists dared to stray.
-Bostic played melodies in the altissimo range with perfect execution.
+Bostic played melodies in the altissimo range with a high level of technical precision.
 He could play wonderfully in any key at any tempo over any changes.
 Benny Golson, who called Bostic "the best technician I ever heard in my life," mentioned that "He could start from the bottom of the horn and skip over notes, voicing it up the horn like a guitar would.
 He had circular breathing before I even knew what circular breathing was – we're talking about the early 50s.
 He had innumerable ways of playing one particular note.
 He could double tongue, triple tongue.
 It was incredible what he could do, and he helped me by showing me many technical things."
 Bostic used a Beechler mouthpiece with a tenor saxophone reed on his Martin Committee model alto sax.